-HESC Medical Coding II

-Prerequisite: a grade of "C" or higher in HESC 1006 and 1400.
+HESC Medical Coding II Lec.
+3 Lab.
+0 Cr.
+3 Prerequisite: a grade of "C" or higher in HESC 1007 1006 and 1400.
 This course provides an overview for CPT and ICD-10-CM coding systems for procedures in ambulatory care.
 Emphasis is on development skills needed for completion of the procedure coding for medical billing forms prepared in physician offices, medical-surgical clinics, and other ambulatory facilities.
 Basic coding rules, regulations, use of symbols, abbreviations, conventions, and guidelines for performance of diagnosis and procedure coding are explored.
 Offered FA.

 HESC Medical Coding III Lec.
 2 Lab.
 3 Cr.
 3 1008 Prerequisite: a grade of "C" or higher in HESC 1006, 1007, and 1400; a grade of "C" or higher or enrollment in HESC 1003 and 1004.
 This course is designed to assist students in developing and understanding CPT and ICD-10-CM coding classification systems in order to assign valid diagnostic and/or procedure codes.
-Other and medical classifications. nomenclatures. vocabularies are also presented.
+Other classifications, nomenclatures, and medical vocabularies are also presented.
 The laboratory sessions include opportunities for application of coding principles related to reimbursement, the prospective payment system, and ethical issues related to reimbursement.
 Practice sessions will include coding inpatient and outpatient records. case mix/severity data, and PPS reimbursement methods.
 Offered SP.

-HESC Nonprescription 1009 Drug Therapy
+HESC Nonprescription

-Drug Therapy Lec.
+1009 Drug Therapy Lec.
 3 Lab.
 0 Cr.
-3 A course designed to provide students with a foundation of knowledge in the treatment of common illnesses and ailments nonprescription drug therapy.
-The major concepts include defining the health problem being treated, selecting the appropriate drug product for treatment, drug administration, drug classification, ingredients, drug drug interactions. contraindications, and other essentials for helping individuals self-treat.
+3 A course designed to provide students with a foundation of knowledge in the treatment of illnesses ailments common and nonprescription drug therapy.
+The major concepts include defining the health problem being treated. selecting the appropriate drug product for treatment, drug administration, drug classification, ingredients. drug interactions. drug contraindications, and other essentials for helping individuals self-treat.
 Open to students in all majors.
 Offered SP.

-HESC Health Terminology for 1010 Health Professionals
+HESC Health Terminology for

-Health Professionals Lec.
+1010 Health Professionals Lec.
 3 Lab.
 0 Cr.
 3 A course designed to enable the student to understand and interpret complex medical terms by learning prefixes, suffixes, and root elements commonly used in a clinical setting; knowledge of these terms will enhance the student's ability to understand frequently used medical terms relating to patient (client) care.
 Offered FA, SP, SU.